Runner’s Knee Pain Specialists

 First Line of Runner’s Knee Rehab

-Your physical therapist relies on targeted techniques to combat pain.
+Your physical therapist at TRI PT practise relies on targeted techniques to combat pain.

 You may begin your treatment with gentle massage to reduce inflammation above your kneecap, since runner’s knee involves the connection of your kneecap to your thigh.
 Massage directed toward pain often works well for treating the early stages of runner’s knee.